 Primary Source

-Can LIHEAP pay the household’s main heating source during summer months and vice versa?
+Can EA staff certify the household’s main heating source during summer months and vice versa?

 No. Eligible households can only receive assistance for the main energy source according to each program component.
-For example: household cannot receive firewood as fuel type for summer cooling since it is not a main cooling energy source.
+For example: household may not receive firewood as fuel type for summer cooling since it is not a main cooling energy source.

 Refund

-Can LIHEAP reissue the payment out to correct utility provider while waiting for the refund?
+Can the Energy Assistance program reissue the payment out to correct utility supplier while waiting for the refund?

-No. We have to wait until the refund is received, so it can be processed and reissued to the correct utility provider.
+No. The Energy Assistance program must wait until the refund is received, so it can be processed and reissued to the correct utility provider.
 Notify the client that the refund process is a lengthy, time consuming process and they will need to make arrangements with the utility provider.
-For more information, refer to article LIHEAP/ECAP: LIHEAP Refund Process
+For more information, refer to article LIHEAP Refund Request.

 Pre-Authorization